Guides

 How to Organize Your Ebook Library on Windows, macOS and Linux

-It’s easy to end up with EPUB and PDF files scattered across Downloads, Desktop and random folders.
-In this guide, we’ll walk through a simple way to organize your ebooks on Windows, macOS and Linux, and how to keep your Wizread library tidy so you always know what to read next.
-If you’re still deciding how much of your library should be EPUB vs PDF, our EPUB vs PDF guide for desktop reading can help.
+It’s easy to end up with EPUB and PDF files scattered across Downloads, Desktop and random folders[cite: 9].
+In this guide, we’ll walk through a simple way to organize your ebooks on Windows, macOS and Linux, and how to keep your digital library tidy so you always know what to read next[cite: 9].
+If you’re still deciding how much of your library should be EPUB vs PDF, our EPUB vs PDF guide for desktop reading can help[cite: 9].

 Why bother organizing your ebooks at all?

-A bit of structure does more than just satisfy your inner neat freak:
+A bit of structure does more than just satisfy your inner neat freak[cite: 9]:

-• You spend less time hunting for files and more time actually reading.
+• You spend less time hunting for files and more time actually reading[cite: 9].

-• You always know which books are in progress, finished or still to read.
+• You always know which books are in progress, finished or still to read[cite: 9].

-• Wizread imports are more predictable because you know where your EPUB and PDF files live.
+• Importing to a dedicated reader becomes more predictable because you know exactly where your files live[cite: 9].

-• Backing up and moving to a new computer becomes much easier.
+• Backing up and moving to a new computer becomes much easier[cite: 9].

 The overall idea

-1. Create a single Books folder on your system.
+1. Create a single Books folder on your system[cite: 9].

-2. Use a few simple subfolders (like To Read, Reading, Finished).
+2. Use a few simple subfolders (like To Read, Reading, Finished)[cite: 9].

-3. Adopt a consistent file naming pattern for EPUB/PDF files.
+3. Adopt a consistent file naming pattern for EPUB/PDF files[cite: 9].

-4. Import from those folders into Wizread and use the library as your reading hub.
+4. Import from those folders into a secure library app and use it as your reading hub[cite: 9].

 Step 1 – Create a main “Books” folder

-Start by picking a single place where your ebooks will live.
-For example:
+Start by picking a single place where your ebooks will live[cite: 9].
+For example[cite: 9]:

 Windows